JasmineK20/python-api-challenge/README.md

 This activity is broken down into two deliverables, WeatherPy and VacationPy.

 Part 1: WeatherPy

-#Requirement 1: Create Plots to Showcase the Relationship Between Weather Variables and Latitude
-Latitude vs. Temperature
+**Requirement 1**: Create Plots to Showcase the Relationship Between Weather Variables and Latitude Latitude vs. Temperature

 Latitude vs. Humidity